 The Supreme Court decision of Roe v.
-Wade states that governments cannot regulate a woman’s decision to have an abortion before the viability of the fetus.
-After viability, no government can impose a regulation that favors a fetus’s life over the mother’s.
+Wade states that governments cannot regulate a woman's decision to have an abortion before the fetus's viability.
+After viability, no government can impose a regulation that favors a fetus's life over the mother's.
 Even with this decision, abortion has caused nationwide controversy and has divided people into pro-life or pro-choice camps.

+Abortion laws vary by state.
 Recently, some states have been proposing legislation to further restrict abortions earlier than fetus viability.
-States have recently introduced the “heartbeat” bill, which prohibits abortions have six weeks of pregnancy or when a fetal heartbeat can be detected.
+States have introduced the "heartbeat" bill, which prohibits abortions have six weeks of pregnancy or when a fetal heartbeat can be detected.

 According to 2014 data from the Guttmacher Institute, there were a total of 926,240 abortions in the United States.

 The abortion rate is calculated as the number of abortions per 1,000 women ages 15-44 years old.
 The ten states with the highest abortion rates were: